Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 I didn't get that to work, so I switched which board did which and nothing changed.
 Then I asked ChatGPT (https://chatgpt.com/share/67120fd3-5248-800d-bc42-57631c75de01) wheter it could do anything for me, but it didn't result in anything functional.

 At this point I gave up.-->
 Part 3 would be combining the code of the first two parts into a single program.
 Sadly the IDE said the program was too big for my ESP32.
+It appears that it is not possible to call the libraries for bluetooth and wifi in the same program.
-So I tried multiple things including using Adafruit to send data between them, but that code was also too big.
+So I tried multiple things including using Adafruit to send data between them, but that code was also too big (also uses the wifi libraries).
 Then I tried I2C, but I was unable to get any connection in that way.
-So after about 6 hours of trying a variet of things, I simply gave up.
+So after about 6 hours of trying a variety of things, I simply gave up.
 All the strugles of part three can be read as comments.

 ## Troubleshooting
 Possible Issues and solutions